MLOps-Samples/databricks-cicd/README.md

 ### Run integration tests

-1. Set the environment variables defined in .env: `export $(cat .env | xargs)`, then run [run_notebook_tests.sh](test/run_notebook_tests.sh).
+1. In a bash shell, set the environment variables defined in .env by running `export $(cat .env | xargs)`
-1. Deploy notebooks which test main_notebook, with asserts.
-1. Build and Install package to cluster.
-1. Run notebooks as job_submit.

-## Alternative approaches

-1. Dev container with makefile
+1. Run [run_notebook_tests.sh](test/run_notebook_tests.sh).
+This will build and install library code as a wheel package and run the notebook as one-time job run.